An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Duct Tape, Rope, and Nails

-These simple but versatile items are also very functional—they can be used to put up a tent or to fix a broken structure, among several other uses.
+These simple but versatile items are also very functional.
+They can be used to put up a tent or fix a broken structure, among other uses.
 As their availability decreases, their usefulness as items for trade will greatly increase.

 G. Weapons and Self-Defense Items